FelipeFariasAlfaro/TellMeHuman/README.md

 # Tell Me Human — Chrome Extension (MV3)

-Detect likely AI-written text, check pertinence/safety, and humanize content in one click — directly in Chrome’s Side Panel.
+Detect likely AI-written text, check pertinence/safety, and humanize content in one click — directly in Chrome’s Side Panel or via the context menu.
+Privacy-first: prefers **on-device** Chrome AI when available; optional cloud OpenAI/Gemini with your own API keys.

 ---